suchm/github-search/README.md

 npm install -g @angular/cli
 ```

-Clone the git files from https://github.com/suchm/github-search to a local repository.
+Clone the repo from https://github.com/suchm/github-search to a local repository.

 cd into the repository.

 Generate a `personal access token` (https://github.com/settings/tokens)

-Add the token to `githubToken` variable in `src\environments\environment.development.ts` (this token is required for the code requests).
+Add the token to the `githubToken` variable in `src\environments\environment.development.ts` (this token is required for the code requests).

 Run the following command to build dependancies and serve the app: